dietercastel/SAE/README.md

 ###JSONPrefixing (Boolean, Optional)
 Default value: `true`
 Determines whether to prefix JSON body data to prevent [this](http://haacked.com/archive/2008/11/20/anatomy-of-a-subtle-json-vulnerability.aspx/) attack.
-The prefix is automatically stripped by Angular.js at the client side.
+The prefix is automatically stripped by AngularJS at the client side.

 ###excludeAuthRoot (Boolean, Optional)
 Default value: `true`
-Determines whether to exclude the root path "/" from the authentication mechanism.
+Determines whether to exclude the root path "/" from the session authentication mechanism.
 Only the "/" path is excluded when true.
 Not "/somethinghere" nor "/some/thing/here".
+We assume that "/" is used as public entry point for the web application so it's default value is true.
+Setting this to false would result in making your application inaccesible to anyone without a valid session.

 ###excludedAuthRoutes ([String], Optional)
 Default value: `[]`